Bradpole Parish Council owns a number of Open Spaces and these are described below.

 Dog Fouling Problems

 The problem of dog fouling which was highlighted as a major concern in the Parish Plan unfortunately continues.
-However we are pleased to see that during 2016 the situation had improved and the Parish Council hopes to see that welcome trend continue for the benefit of all, not least of all for the children who frequent our green spaces.
+However the situation is improving as owners understand the need to be responsible for their pets.
+The Parish Council hopes to see this trend continue for the benefit of all, not least of all for the children who frequent our green spaces.

 The majority of dog owners are responsible people and clear up any mess, we are grateful to them for the care they take.

-There remain a minority of inconsiderate dog owners who do not act responsibly.
+There remains a minority of inconsiderate dog owners who do not act responsibly.

 IT IS A CRIMINAL OFFENCE NOT TO CLEAR UP AFTER YOUR DOG.

-The dorsetforyou website has a page for reporting dog fouling and there is a Dog Warden who may follow-up these reports.
+The Dorset Council website has a page for reporting dog fouling and there is a Dog Warden who may follow-up these reports.

 Owners can also be prosecuted in the magistrates court where a fine of up to £1,000 plus costs can be imposed.